 The Bible cannot say or do what God’s hands and feet can do.

 So it makes sense why the Bible isn’t fixing this.
 That isn’t the purpose of it.

 The Church is supposed to fix it and it can.
 The solution to loving someone who struggles with homosexuality is simple, just include them in your life and be committed to them.
 Meet their physical needs, even if at times it might make you uncomfortable.
 Meet their spiritual needs, and meet their emotional needs.
 They are human.

 And don’t forget, the Christian who struggles with homosexuality will be hurting, but they can also love and meet the needs of another fellow Christian.

-The standards Jesus has on them to love others still applies.
+The standards Jesus has on them to love others still apply.

-The Church can love those that struggle with homosexuality the way Jesus love the Church.
+The Church can love Christians who struggle with homosexuality the way Jesus loved the Church.